discreetlogcontracts/dlcspecs/meeting/meeting_december_8_2020.md

     * How is implementation going on this so far?
 * **#Query(Lloyd)**
   * Any updates on P2P?
+    * BIP 324 is looking good and nearly wrapped up on paper
+  * Tibo also interested in starting work on P2P stuff
 * **#Discussion**
   * Anything about updates not discussed?
 Anything else?